redcurry/git_tutorial/tutorial.md

 Initial commit
 --------------

-We must also tell git when to save a set of changes that we make (this is called a "commit").
-Because we've added a file to track, we now want to tell git to save this change.
+We must also tell git when to save a set of changes that we make.
+A set of changes is called a "commit" for reasons you'll see in a bit.
+Now, because we've added a file to track, we want to tell git to save this change:

     git commit -am "Add initial file to project"

 It tells you there that you've changed one file, in our case we've addeded it, and added 10 lines of text.
 We can view a history (or log) of our commits with:

     git log

-This shows you the commit id (also called revision number), author, date, and your comment.
+Each entry (just one for now) shows you the commit id (also called revision number), author, date, and your comment.

 Additional commits
 ------------------